NShumway/open-with/PRD-overview.md

 ## Goals

-- **V1:** Single-click experience to open documents from supported cloud services in desktop apps
+- **V1:** Single-click experience to open Google Workspace documents in desktop apps
+- **V1.5:** Expand to additional cloud services via user-provided OAuth or authenticated sessions
-- **V2:** Content discovery modal to extract tables, text, and clean PDFs from any webpage
+- **V2:** Content discovery modal to extract tables, text, and clean PDFs from any webpage — including bypassing view-only restrictions
 - Use system default applications for each file type (respects user preferences)
 - Downloaded file triggers "Save As" behavior on close (not overwrite)
 - Works on any Chromium-based browser (Chrome, Brave, Edge, Arc, etc.)